 Side Effects of Disodium Hydrogen Citrate

 The medicine should be taken as advised by the doctor.
 Otherwise, you might suffer minor health problems.
-Though there is no severe side effect of the medicine, but one should take all the necessary precautions.
+Though there is no severe side effect of the medicine, one should take all the necessary precautions.
 Following are a few health problems that one could suffer due to Disodium Hydrogen Citrate:

 - Cramps in stomach